 The citizens of Cripple Creek are proud to establish this memorial and offer it as a place to reflect on the sacrifices for our freedom.

-Any members of our Armed Forces that have been killed in action since September 11, 2001 and were stationed at one of our five area installations, had a home of record in El Paso or Teller County, or were Air Force Academy graduates will be listed on the wall in remembrance of their service and sacrifice.
-The Pikes Peak Region's Memorial Wall is constructed of Colorado Red granite and other native materials.
+Any members of our Armed Forces who have been killed in action since September 11, 2001 and were stationed at one of our five area installations, had a home of record in El Paso County or Teller County or were Air Force Academy graduates will be listed on the wall in remembrance of their service and sacrifice.
+The Pikes Peak Region’s Memorial Wall is constructed of Colorado Red granite and other native materials.

 Victor’s Sunnyside Cemetery